 Nestle invests a lot in giving leadership training to their managers.
 They have also begun training their employees on the new Corporate Business Principles.
 Some of the training courses at Nestle are mandatory for all employees to take.

-Employees also get international exposure when working for these companies.
+Another reason to work at the most prominent soft goods companies is that employees also get international exposure when working for these companies.
 After all, the most extensive soft goods companies serve worldwide.
-Another reason to work at the most prominent soft goods companies!

 Active Work Culture and an International Career